 To demonstrate the effect of the settling particle field on turbulence, we begin with an illustrative numerical experiment.
-From a state of fully developed unstratified turbulence, containing neutrally buoyant sediment with settling velocities $v_s = 10^{-3}$, $2.5\times 10^{-3}$ and $4\times 10^{-3}$, we increase $\Ri_b$ from zero to $0.06$, in increments of $0.02$ separated by $200$ advective time units.
+From a state of developed unstratified turbulence, we increase $\Ri_b$ from $0$ to $0.06$, in increments of $0.02$ separated by $200$ time units, for sediments with settling velocities $v_s = 10^{-3}$, $2.5\times 10^{-3}$ and $4\times 10^{-3}$.

-In Fig.~\ref{fig:profiles}(a), the resultant TKE for the three flows is plotted.
+In Fig.~\ref{fig:profiles}(a), the resultant total TKE for the three flows is plotted, alongside a reference case fixed at $\Ri_b = 0$ (dotted black).
 The flows with lowest and highest $v_s$ reach statistically steady states, following losses of TKE after the introduction of buoyancy effects.
 In contrast, the middle state cannot maintain turbulence and laminarizes.
-The ultimate steady-state streamwise velocity $\langle\overline{u}\rangle$ and concentration $\langle\overline{c}\rangle$ profiles are plotted in Figs.~\ref{fig:profiles}(b) and~\ref{fig:profiles}(c) respectively.
-Moreover, in Figs.~\ref{fig:profiles}(d) and~(e), we respectively show the $y$-dependence of both the mean turbulent kinetic energy and gradient Richardson number $\Ri_g = -\Ri_b (d\langle\overline{c}\rangle/dy)/(d\langle\overline{u}\rangle/dy)^2$.
+The ultimate steady-state streamwise velocity $\langle\overline{u}\rangle$ and concentration $\langle\overline{c}\rangle$ profiles are shown in Figs.~\ref{fig:profiles}(b,c).
+Moreover, in Figs.~\ref{fig:profiles}(d,e), we show the $y$-dependence of both the mean TKE and gradient Richardson number $\Ri_g = -\Ri_b (d\langle\overline{c}\rangle/dy)/(d\langle\overline{u}\rangle/dy)^2$.